-Our choice of CO2 and GHG emissions reflected focus on environmental degradation in terms of climate change as rising emissions have been identified as core determinants of climate change.
+Our choice of CO2 and GHG emissions reflected focus on environmental degradation in terms of climate change, as rising emissions have been identified as core determinants of climate change.
 A public policy agenda that has (of course) led counties to sign several international agreements to stabilize and reduce such emissions in order to prevent dangerous anthropogenic interference (DAI) with the climate system (Ramanathan and Feng, 2008).
-Selection of CO2 reflected a substantive consensus amongst previous studies (see table two) and also the fact that CO2 represented approximately 80% of GHG emissions from human activities (USEPA, 2021).
+Selection of CO2 reflected a substantive consensus amongst previous studies (see table 2) and also the fact that CO2 represented approximately 80% of GHG emissions from human activities (USEPA, 2021).
 CO2 was, thus, judged a most appropriate emissions proxy through which to evaluate impacts from innovation (another human activity) on the environment.
 To strengthen the robustness of our analysis we also ran regressions using GHG data as our emissions variable and compared the results.

 To test our hypotheses regarding innovation and emissions we deployed a panel data analysis.
 To ensure the presence of a causal relationship between emissions and R&D expenditure, we undertook a panel causality test.
 The results confirmed that R&D expenditure was the Grainger cause of CO2 emission intensity at the 1% significance level.
 While econometric causality indicates predictive power rather than causality in economics, for instance, due to forward looking behavior (Hamilton, 1994), arguably in most cases predictive power of variable X for variable Y indicates a causal relationship of variable X for variable Y.

 Our discussion of the PHH was facilitated through a MRIO analysis, which further strengthens our analysis through quantifying the carbon footprint transfer among countries.
-Framing of the PHH as a potential explanation for main findings means that this article offers a distinctive contribution as this connection has been neglected by existing studies of innovation effects on emissions with the exception of one study which used a very limited dataset (Dauda et al. (2019).
+Framing of the PHH as a potential explanation for main findings means that this article offers a distinctive contribution as this connection has been largely neglected by existing studies of innovation effects on emissions.
+Although Dauda et al. (2019) did make this connection, the strength of the findings was diminished through use of an acutely limited dataset.

 3.1 The panel data approach

-Our use of panel data reflected a widespread approach amongst such studies (see, for example, Wang et al., 2012; Hashmi and Alam, 2019; Garrone and Grilli, 2010; Erdogan et al., 2020; Dauda et al., 2019).
+Our use of panel data reflected a widespread approach amongst such studies (see, for example, Dauda et al., 2019; Erdogan et al., 2020; Garrone and Grilli, 2010; Hashmi and Alam, 2019; Wang et al., 2012).

 We consider the panel data model, which is specified as follows.